castle-engine/cge-www/README.md

         - On Arch Linux, follow https://wiki.archlinux.org/title/Apache_HTTP_Server .

+    - Make sure the Apache web user has access to at least read the files in `htdocs/` and subdirectories.
+You can make them owned by `www-data` user, like `sudo chown -R www-data:www-data ~/sources/castle-engine/cge-www/htdocs/`.
+Make sure the parent directories are also accessible to `www-data`, e.g. `chmod a+rX ~`.
+Check it all works by `sudo -u www-data ls ~/sources/castle-engine/cge-www/htdocs/`.

+    Now pages that use only our PHP framework, like http://localhost:8777/manual_intro.php should work.

-    In the end, http://localhost:8777/manual_intro.php should work.
-Note that the main page, http://localhost:8777/ , depends on a working Wordpress installation (including database) -- see below, it may require additional work to see it.
+    Note that the main page, http://localhost:8777/ , depends on a working Wordpress installation (including the database) -- see below, it will require additional work to see it.

     Note: It is also possible to set this up in non-root, you could even use Apache "userdir" to place it e.g in `http://localhost/~michalis/castle-engine/` .
-We used to even advise this here, but we don't advise it anymore, as it's a bit more work (need to make sure PHP works in userdir) and needs adjusting .htaccess to make rewrites/redirects work and `/` to link to main page (which we use now from both PHP and AsciiDoctor) will not work.
+We used to even advise this here, but we don't advise it anymore, as it's a bit more work (need to make sure PHP works in userdir) and needs adjusting `.htaccess` to make rewrites/redirects work and `/` to link to main page (which we use now from both PHP and AsciiDoctor) work OK.

 * To enable testing of AsciiDoctor pages, like http://localhost:8777/build_tool :